How travel is being impacted by the Ukraine invasion - Local News 8

 The European Union Aviation Safety Agency, known as EASA, has warned of a "high risk" to civilian aircraft flying near the Ukrainian border.

-Here’s what we know about how travel in Eastern Europe might be impacted in the wake of the conflict.
+Here's what we know about how travel in Eastern Europe and Russia might be impacted in the wake of the conflict.

 Can I still fly to Eastern Europe?